Hurricane Patricia: Meteorological history

 By the early hours of October 23, a clear northward turn took place followed by acceleration northeast.
 A solid ring of -90 C cloud tops surrounded the hurricane's 12 mi wide eye and signaled its intensification into a Category 5 hurricane.
 In a 24-hour time span, Patricia's maximum sustained winds increased by 120 mph, the fastest such intensification in any hurricane observed by the National Hurricane Center (NHC).
-The hurricane achieved its peak around 12:00 UTC on October 23, with estimated winds around 215 mph and a barometric pressure of 872 mbar (hPa; 872 mbar); these values are based upon continued intensification after a Hurricane Hunter mission into the storm six hours prior.
+The hurricane reached its peak intensity at around 12:00 UTC on October 23, with estimated winds around 215 mph and a barometric pressure of 872 mbar (hPa; 872 mbar); these values are based upon continued intensification after a Hurricane Hunter mission into the storm six hours prior.
 In the NHC's report on Patricia, it is noted that the hurricane may have surpassed Typhoon Tip as the strongest tropical cyclone ever observed, but lack of direct observations at the time of its peak prevents analysis of such.

 Later on October 23, rapid weakening ensued as an eyewall replacement cycle took shape and wind shear increased.
 In the five hours up until landfall in Mexico, Patricia weakened at an unprecedented rate while still over water.
 However, upon moving ashore around 23:00 UTC near Cuixmala, Jalisco, it remained a strong Category 4 hurricane, with sustained winds of 150 mph and an analyzed pressure of 932 mbar (hPa; 932 mbar).
-This made Patricia the most intense landfalling Pacific hurricane on record.
+This made Patricia the most intense landfalling Pacific hurricane on record, until Hurricane Otis surpassed it in October 2023.
 Once onshore, the high terrain of the Sierra Madre mountains accelerated Patricia's weakening.
 The low- and mid-level circulations of the tropical cyclone decoupled, with the latter accelerating northeast, and Patricia dissipated on October 24 over central Mexico, less than 18 hours after moving ashore.